When performing a 5S audit please use a 5S audit check sheet.

 - Start your audit by checking items listed on the previous 5S audit – to see if they have been completed (and can be crossed off or not).

 This means the best way to improve your score on future audits is to take the current audit and address each item listed.

 - Do your audit on a regular basis, to ensure that the work everyone has done in implementing the 5S program in the area is maintained over time.

-- Items that ARE needed in the area but that are not in their designated/labelled spot (have been moved/used and not put away)
+- Items that ARE needed in the area but that are not in their designated/labeled spot (have been moved/used and not put away)

 - Work areas and aisles not clearly indicated – so can’t tell where things can be stored and what areas need to be kept clear.

-- Height/Quantity Limits NOT set/adhered to – meaning proper amounts of items (raw, WIP, finished goods, etc) present, as previously agreed to and labelled (by area size or Qty labels).
+- Height/Quantity Limits NOT set/adhered to – meaning proper amounts of items (raw, WIP, finished goods, etc) present, as previously agreed to and labeled (by area size or Qty. labels).

 - Dirt, Oil, Grease, Coolant found on Floors, Walls, Stairs, Work Surfaces, Equipment.